The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Results and discussion

 \subsection{Constraints on $r$}

-Let us start by examining the final constraints on $r$ obtained by each pipeline applied to 500 simulations.
-These results are summarized in Figure~ \ref{fig:r_sigma_r_compilation} and Table~ \ref{tab:r_fiducial_results}.
+Having presented the results on the CMB power spectra, let us now examine the final constraints on $r$ obtained by each pipeline applied to 500 simulations.
+These results are summarized in Fig.~ \ref{fig:r_sigma_r_compilation} and Table~ \ref{tab:r_fiducial_results}.
 Figure~ \ref{fig:r_sigma_r_compilation} shows the mean $r$ and $(16,\,84)$\% credible intervals found by each pipeline as a function of the input foreground model (labels on the $x$ axis).
-Results are shown for 5 pipeline setups: pipeline A using the $C_\ell$-fiducial model (red), pipeline A using the $C_\ell$-moments model (yellow), pipeline B (blue), pipeline C (green) and pipeline C including the marginalization over the dust amplitude parameter (cyan).
+Results are shown for five pipeline setups: pipeline A using the $C_\ell$-fiducial model (red), pipeline A using the $C_\ell$-moments model (yellow), pipeline B (blue), pipeline C (green), and pipeline C including the marginalization over the dust amplitude parameter (cyan).
 For each pipeline, we show two points with error bars.
 The dot markers and smaller error bars correspond to the results found in the best-case instrument scenario (goal noise level, optimistic $1/f$ component), while the cross markers and larger error bars correspond to the baseline noise level and pessimistic $1/f$ component.
 The quantitative results are reported in Table~ \ref{tab:r_fiducial_results}.\\